techahold/rustdeskinstall/Readme.md

 # Rustdesk windows powershell install script
 Generates a powershell script for install grabbing WAN IP and Key currently in /opt/rustdesk but will be moved to a web url for easy deployment.

+# Tips

+if you want to restart the services use the following commands: sudo systemctl restart rustdesksignal sudo systemctl restart rustdeskrelay